sourcegraph/handbook/content/departments/engineering/teams/code-insights/processes.md

 - **While an iteration is ongoing, we plan the next iteration**.
 This is a mostly asynchronous process.

-  - Anyone can add issues to the triage column before the [Thursday iteration planning](#fortnightly-iteration-planning).
+  - Anyone can add issues to the triage column before the Thursday iteration planning.
 Issues will be triaged and sorted into priority columns.
-Issues that are going to be worked on immediately will receive an assignee and a rough estimate before moving into p0.
+Issues that are going to be worked on immediately will receive an assignee and a rough estimate before moving into P0.

     - If **technical exploration** is needed to get more information, a _spike_ (a time-boxed investigation task meant to facilitate more granular planning) can be proposed for the next iteration instead to get that information.
     - Estimations **include the testing time necessary** to fully test an issue against test plans or test cases defined in the issue.